Laxman-Mailari/Java---Compiler---Design-/Phase - 2/read.md

-it is the phase - 2

 the syntax tree generation

 execution:

 % make

 % ./a.out < input.txt

+// input is the java code

+// out put will be syntax tree